The key to sticking to your budget is to create good money habits. Master these habits, and the savings follow automatically.

 - Sticking to our spending plan comes down to our behaviours and habits, not the numbers on the spreadsheet.

-Our frugal habits are more important than a budget and it’s our frugal habits that I’ll be talking about in this episode.
+Good financial habits are more important than a budget and it’s our frugal habits that I’ll be talking about in this episode.